cbelsole/fakenewsdetector/README.md

-  "advertizer": [], // hostnames of advertizers to filter out of results "ignore": [], // ignored hostnames "articleSelector": "css selector", // css selector to find the article text "authorSelector": "css selector" // css selector to find the author of the article }
+  "advertizer": [], // hostnames of advertizers to filter out of results "ignore": [], // ignored hostnames "articleSelector": "css selector", // css selector to find the article text "authorSelector": "css selector", // css selector to find the author of the article "titleSelector": "css selector" // css selector to find the title of the article }
 ```
 2. Add the site to the list of supported sites in [server/conf/sites.yaml](https://github.com/cbelsole/fakenewsdetector/tree/master/server/conf/sites.yaml)